Length:

 The only AI system that's real is one with paying users on it.
 Everything else is a rehearsal.

 Plantory.ai isn't a client project.
-It's our own AI testbed, live in production, absorbing hits so we can hand clients a playbook that's been battle-tested rather than theorized.
+It's our own AI testbed, live in production, taking the hits so we can hand clients a playbook we've tested in the real world.

 If you want the story of why we built it: Why We Built Plantory.
 If you want the architecture: The AI-Native SaaS Playbook.
 If you want the polished case study: Plantory.ai — the case study.